robertspearce/hateoasclient/README.md

 hateoasclient
 =============

-Client for consuming hateoas using JSON.
+Client for consuming hateoas using Java.

 Use:
 ====

 Designed for use with Spring core and Spring Hateoas.

+Supports JSON web services.

 To use.